 Concerning a misdemeanor charge, once your client gets past the Initial Appearance court, you will need to prepare them and your case for the arraignment and subsequent defense in city or justice court.
 Concerning felony charges, you will need to prepare for a preliminary hearing or proceeding before the Grand Jury.

-Probable Cause Hearings in Court
+Probable Cause Hearing in Court

 These are the two Probable Cause Hearings you might encounter: